-The National Weather Service tests all outdoor warning sirens on the first Tuesday of each month from March through October at 10:00 a.m. for a duration of about 1 minute.
+The National Weather Service tests all outdoor warning sirens on the first Tuesday of each month at 10:00 a.m. for a duration of about 1 minute.
 DuComm Dispatch is responsible for sounding our sirens for both the testing and real-world activation.
 Activation: If the Village of Hanover Park is threatened by a tornado, the sirens will be activated for a duration of about 3 minutes.
 The location, design and performance of the siren system is intended to provide a warning to people outdoors, to take cover.
 The sirens are not designed to provide warning to building occupants.

 Because of the unpredictability and sudden appearance of tornadoes, it may not be possible to provide advance warning; however, if you hear the warning siren, immediately seek shelter and tune in to a local radio or television station.